swisscom/PowerGRR/README.md

 ## Installation

-* Install PowerGRR from [PowerShell Gallery](https://www.powershellgallery.com/packages/PowerGRR/).
+* **Install PowerGRR from [PowerShell Gallery](https://www.powershellgallery.com/packages/PowerGRR/)**.
 [PowerShellGet](https://github.com/powerShell/powershellget) is required which is installed in PowerShell Core and since Windows PowerShell v5 by default.
 Only released versions are available there, see [CHANGELOG](CHANGELOG.md).

     ``` powershell
     # Inspect